-Older people are at higher risk for COVID-19, the disease caused by the new coronavirus.
-So are people with chronic medical conditions such as heart disease, diabetes, kidney disease and respiratory illness.
+Older people are at higher risk for COVID-19.
+So are people with chronic medical conditions, such as heart disease, diabetes, kidney disease and respiratory illness.
 Both groups are heavily represented among the nation's 1.3 million nursing home residents.

-That concentration is a key reason why 2 in 5 U.S. deaths from COVID-19 have occurred in nursing homes and other long-term care facilities, according to tracking by the Kaiser Family Foundation, but it's not the only one.
-Certain conditions at nursing homes can exacerbate the spread of the disease:
+That concentration is a key reason why a third of U.S. deaths from COVID-19 have occurred among residents and staff at long-term care facilities, according to tracking by the Kaiser Family Foundation.
+But it's not the only one.
+A number of conditions at nursing homes can exacerbate the spread of the disease:

 - frequent physical contact between residents and staff

 - employees who work in multiple facilities, increasing chances for exposure

 - transfers of residents from hospitals and other settings